 - Add the zucchini noodles towards the end of cooking.
 This ensures that they don’t get too soft or soggy.
 You want them to still be slightly crunchy by the time you’re finished cooking the recipe.
 (Note: In a previous version of this recipe, I cooked the zucchini noodles at the beginning then added them back to the skillet at a later time.
 This is unnecessary.)

 - To save prep time, make the peanut sauce in advance and keep in an airtight container in the fridge for up to 5 days.
 Stir well before using.
 You can also cook the chicken in advance.

 - To make this completely gluten free, use tamari instead of soy sauce.

 - These Creamy Peanut Zucchini Noodles with Chicken make great leftovers.
 Store them in an airtight container in the fridge for 3 to 4 days.
 You can enjoy this dish hot or cold!
 Reheat in the microwave for 1 to 2 minutes on high.

 More Easy Weeknight Meals

 If you love the simplicity of this flavorful dish, you may also enjoy these other main dish recipes for busy nights.
 Check out the One Pan Lemon Artichoke Chicken, Healthy Chicken Fajita Bowls, and the Healthy Chicken and Leek Pasta Bake.
 For another zucchini recipe, see the Baked Italian Zucchini Balls.

 If you make this recipe, I’d love to hear how you like it!
 Please rate/review using the stars on the recipe card or in the comments section.
 For more of my recipes, subscribe to the weekly newsletter while you’re here.

 For the sauce:

-- Heat a large skillet over medium heat.
-Dice chicken into small pieces.
-Cook for about 3-4 minutes on each side, or until chicken is cooked through and no longer pink.
-Remove from heat.
-Set aside.
+- Heat olive oil in large skillet over medium heat.
+Add the diced chicken, and cook for about 3-4 minutes on each side, or until chicken is cooked through and no longer pink.